afranche/vector-influx-siem/README.md

-# Vector & Influx as a SIEM
+# Vector & Influx as a "SIEM"

-Trying vector.dev and InfluxDB to test both as alternative to usual ELK stacks for SIEM usage.
+Trying vector.dev and InfluxDB to test both as alternative to usual ELK stacks for SIEM usage (right now it just constitutes a logging stack though).

 Nothing too fancy, it barely works.
 I discovered [vector.dev](https://vector.dev) a few weeks ago but I didn't get more information until now I found the time for it.
 I like Datadog so I